-Most of the stuff worth checking out is located at the medieval part of town, including three central squares, that’s what they call them, even though I always thought there can only be one center of something, but I'm, by no means a square expert.
+Most of the stuff worth checking out is located at the medieval part of town, including three central squares, that’s what they call them.
+Although I always thought there can only be one centre of something.
+But I am by no means a square expert of course.
 When you’re done taking selfies in those three; you can officially tell people you’ve seen Ghent and move on with sightseeing.
-Ghent's city skyline is dominated by the spires of its three medieval churches, and some point at one of the bridges over the elegant Leie river you can see them all behind each other.
+The spires of its three medieval churches dominate Ghent’s city skyline, and at some point at one of the bridges over the elegant Leie canal you can see them all behind each other.
 It is a magnificent view and it is probably the spot where most pictures in Ghent will be taken.

-If you say Gent, you say Gentse Feesten, a 10-day long city-wide party in the middle of July.
+If you say Gent, you say Gentse Feesten, a 10-day long citywide party in the middle of July.
 Just make sure you book your AirBnB in advance as the town gets super crowded.
 I had the ultimate pleasure to be there a few times and it is a dazzling experience of music, theatre and all kinds of other live performances and street arts.
 And above of all: food and drinks in huge amounts and variety.
 The last time I visited the Gentse Feesten I gave up on regular breakfast but started the day with mussels and French fries (mosselen en frites) and of course a big beer.
 Another memory of Ghent for me will always be connected to a festival dedicated to artists coming from the Northern polar regions which I visited for work.
-At the end of the evening I found myself exploring Ghent's nightlife with an exotic and hilarious mix of hip-hoppers from Nuuk (Greenland’s capital), Inuit singer songwriters from Northern Canada and a Siberian throat-singer.
-The festival was held in the concert venue Vooruit, another architectural gem of Ghent; a gracious building in art nouveau style from the early 1900s and meant to entertain the labor classes in the city.
+I ended up painting the town red with an exotic and hilarious mix of hip-hoppers from Nuuk (Greenland’s capital), Inuit singer songwriters from Northern Canada and a Siberian throat-singer.
+The festival was held in the concert hall and arts centre Vooruit, another architectural gem of Ghent; a gracious building in art nouveau style from the early 1900s and meant to entertain the labour classes in the city.

-After these anecdotes you might think that you should visit Ghent during big events.
-But don't worry: also outside the festivals period and no matter the season Ghent is really worthwhile, even if only for its cafes, clubs and restaurants.
+After such anecdotes you might think that you should visit Ghent only during big events.
+But rest assured: also outside the festivals period and no matter the season Ghent is really worthwhile, even if only for its cafes, clubs and restaurants.
 The beers of the famous local brewery Gruut are wonderful and will impress even the most critical connoisseurs and there are many beer-cafés, which have an overwhelming menu of Belgian and other foreign beers.
-The quality level of Ghent restaurant scene is also pretty amazing and – as everywhere in Flanders – service is vey friendly and attentive.
+The quality level of Ghent restaurant scene is also pretty amazing and, as everywhere in Flanders, the service is vey friendly and attentive.
 Say hi when you would stumble in one of those bars upon author Herman Brusselmans, the self-proclaimed upper-God of Flemish literature.
-He is an incredible productive writer and although his works are also a bit predictable, I am a huge fan.
-I just love his provocative and politically incorrect sense of humour and he is the best selling most successful author of the country and for sure the most famous “son" of the city.
+He is quite a character and an author who writes at an amazing pace and publishes one book after the other.
+Not every work might be a masterpiece and often it resembles the one before.
+Still I am a huge fan, if only for his provocative style and politically incorrect sense of humour.
+Brusselmans is undoubtedly the most successful and best selling author of the country and Ghent’s most famous “son”.